DoubtfulJerboa/tagtriggerworkflow/README.md

-tag on develop, push to develop
+tag on dev, then a tag on main, run on dev